First look at development with DocDigitizer WorldObjects

-Get first look how to use DocDigitizer World Objects as Semantic Engine
+Get a First Look at How to Use DocDigitizer World Objects as a Semantic Engine

-This chapter will help you to have glance of capabilities DocDigitizer World Objects and how to use it.
+This chapter will give you a glance at the capabilities of DocDigitizer World Objects and how to use it.

-Step 1 - Open Visual Code and login using your Account (for this exercise wher are using Google account)
+Step 1 — Open Visual Code and log in using your account (for this exercise we are using a Google account)

 Step 2 - The "World Objects" source folders should appear

-Step 3 – Analyse the following Objects that represents "Citizen card", there properties and references
+Step 3 — Analyse the following Objects that represent "Citizen card," their properties, and references

-Step 3.1 - The "Citizen Card" object have reference to "Country"
+Step 3.1 — The "Citizen Card" object has a reference to "Country"

-Step 3.2 - The "Country" object have reference to "Language" (permit to have name of the country in different language/dialect)
+Step 3.2 — The "Country" object has a reference to "Language" (permit to have the name of the country in a different language/dialect)

-Step 3.3 - The "Language" object have reference to "Dialect" (representation dialect of each language)
+Step 3.3 — The "Language" object has a reference to "Dialect" (representation dialect of each language)

 Step 4 - Producer Code (add values to Catalog)

-In the lesson we are using "CitizenCard" Object
+In this lesson, we are using the "CitizenCard" Object

 CitizenCard cc = new();